Strawberry Hill Avenue Bridge Project

 Construction Duration: 4 Years

-(Timeline is phased to take advantage of two-track outages on each side of the MNR railroad tracks)
+(Timeline is phased to take advantage of two-track outages on each side of the MNR railroad tracks during the WALK Bridge Replacement)

 More Information